ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 gene_type=[float, 3]
 ```

-The next code uses prints the initial and final population where the genes are of type `float` with precision 3.
+The next code prints the initial and final population where the genes are of type `float` with precision 3.

 ```python
 import pygad